-The $10,000 website has been the agency industry’s baseline proposal for two decades.
-You meet with an agency, go through a discovery process, sign a contract, wait three to six months, and launch a site that you own outright.
+I’ve been building websites and digital strategy for businesses since 2009.
+And in that time, the $10,000 website has stayed the agency industry’s default pitch.
+You meet with an agency.
+You go through discovery.
+You sign a contract, wait three to six months, and launch a site that you own outright.
 No more payments.
 Done.

 Except it’s rarely done.